Healing power of plants

 A holistic approach to healing?
 Look no further than Mother Nature!

-Healing power of plants Nature is a bountiful source of healing for the human body and spirit.
+Nature is a bountiful source of healing for the human body and spirit.
 The flowers and herbs that populate our woodland, gardens and countryside are more than just pretty petals and sweet scented greenery.
 Plants have a tradition of medicinal use that has been used to heal since before recorded history.
 It is thought that many of the so-called 'wise women' and 'cunning men' who were executed as witches by various faiths throughout history were in fact healers with esoteric knowledge of how to blend plants to create cures.
 These people used their knowledge of the countryside's flora to mix remedies to ease their fellow villagers' suffering.
 This skill with plants was often passed down as an oral tradition from mother to daughter.
 Despite its strong association with alternative spirituality, some monasteries and nunneries, especially the Benedictine Order, also cultivated herb gardens and mixed potions to cure the ills of the local population.

 From pain relief to stomach settlers and from mood lifters to blood pressure busters, plants can be used to combat many common complaints.
 You might be surprised to learn that many modern pharmaceutical drugs are based on compounds first discovered in plants.